oddrealm/modding/README.md

     So, if you had two profiles (two mod packs), you'd want two groups, one for each.
     This way, you can assign data to each profile (mod) when building.
     This will make it so one mod isn't taking in data from another mod.
-9. Rename the group: 'MoreTools'.
+9. Rename the group (right-click new Packed Assets group>Rename) to 'MoreTools'.
-    Select the new group and change these settings (found in the inspector window):
+10. Select the new group and change these settings (found in the inspector window):
        a.
 BundleMode = PackTogetherByLabel
        b.
 BundleNamingMode = Filename
-10. Create our first 4 data objects which will be used by the game.
+11. Create our first 4 data objects which will be used by the game.
     You should create:
        'item_iron_shovel_two_hand'
        'tooltip_item_iron_shovel_two_hand'
        'visuals_item_iron_shovel_two_hand'
        'accessory_item_shovel_two_hand'
     NOTE: There are lots of other data objects (too many for the scope of this tutorial) you can create that items use, but these are four to get an item started and in-game.
+          Data objects are organized into folders by type under Assets/Resources_moved/Data/.
+So, items would be located in the folder Assets/Resource_moved/Data/Items/.
     There are two methods for creating new objects; use whichever works best for you:
       a.
 In the Project window, find a similar data object, select it, and press ctrl+d to duplicate it.
          For example, duplicate 'item_iron_tongs_one_hand', and rename it to 'item_iron_shovel_two_hand'.
+             'item_iron_tongs_one_hand' >> 'item_iron_shovel_two_hand'
+             'tooltip_item_iron_tongs_one_hand' >> 'tooltip_item_iron_shovel_two_hand'
+             'visuals_item_iron_tongs_one_hand' >> 'visuals_item_iron_shovel_two_hand'
+             'accessory_item_tongs_one_hand' >> 'accessory_item_shovel_two_hand'
       b.
 In the Project window, right-click the data folder (for example, Items) in Resources_moved, and create a new scriptable object.
          Create>Scriptable Objects>Items.
          Rename the new object to 'item_iron_shovel_two_hand'.
-    NOTE: You can rename the new object anything.
+      NOTE: You can rename the new object anything but it's best to follow the naming of what already exists for clarity.
           Use a naming convention which works for you.
-11. Copy the object name and set it as the object 'Key' property.
-    You can see the object properties by selecting it.
-    All the properties will be displayed in the Inspector window.
-    'Key' should be at the top.
-    IMPORTANT: You have to name the key the same name as the object name.
-               This key is used as a look up id in-game.
-12. (Only applicable for items, blockmodels, blocks, and plant object types)
-    Set the object 'Index' integer property to a unique value.
-    This value is used to save and load the object in-game, and must be unique from other objects of the same type.
-    You can use the DataEdit window to help find a free index for your new object.
-    Tools>DataEdit
-    Click the items tab at the top of the window.
-    All data is ordered by index, so navigate to the bottom to find the last used index and add 1 to get your new index.
-13. Select the new item object in the Project window and set the 'TooltipID', 'Visuals', and 'AccessoryData' properties to point to the new respective data objects.
+12. Select the new item object (item_iron_shovel_two_hand) in the Project window and set the 'TooltipID', 'Visuals', and 'AccessoryData' properties to point to the new respective data objects.
-    For example, the 'Visuals' property should now have 'visuals_item_iron_shovel_two_hand' as the key.
+      'tooltip_item_iron_tongs_one_hand' >> 'tooltip_item_iron_shovel_two_hand'
+      'visuals_item_iron_tongs_one_hand' >> 'visuals_item_iron_shovel_two_hand'
+      'accessory_item_iron_tongs_one_hand' >> 'accessory_item_iron_shovel_two_hand'
       NOTE: Feel free to edit the other properties, but, for this tutorial, we'll just worry about getting the item into the game, and not about how it's fundamentally unique.
-14. Select the new tooltip object in the Project window and set the properties to:
+13. Select the new tooltip object (tooltip_item_iron_shovel_two_hand) in the Project window and set the properties to:
     'Name' = Iron Shovel 2h
     'InlineIcon' = &lt;sprite=1262&gt;
     'InlineAndName' = &lt;sprite=1262&gt; Iron Shovel 2h